telerik/blazor-docs/getting-started/vs-integration/upgrade-wizard.md

 * Update the version of the referenced Blazor NuGet package.
 It will also update the package source in the solution-based NuGet config file.
 * Update the version of the theme reference, but only when using CDN.
 Otherwise, [update the theme manually]({%slug getting-started-vs-integration-new-project%}#step-3-configure-additional-project-settings).
-* It will update all local script and style and NuGet package references in case client upgrades from Trial to Dev version.
+* Update all local script and style and NuGet package references if you upgrade from a Trial to a Dev version.
 * It will add the new keys in the default (English) localization file.

 ## Projects for Upgrade